otaviolsantana/solvate/README.md

 **CHANGELOG**

-* _Solvate Suite 2026.01_ (Coming soon...)
+* _Solvate Suite 2026.07_ (Coming soon...)

+	- BONDS: Implementation of a submodule for automated hydrogen-bond search.
+	- MACRO: Implementation of a submodule for biomolecular systems.
+	- GSOLV: Implementation of a submodule for automated explicit solvation free-energy calculations.

+* _Solvate Suite 2026.01_

 	- PACKS: Creation of initial configurations with multiple solute conformations.
 	- MDRUN: Execution of simulations with a self-equilibration feature.
 	- MICRO: Restructuring for a simplified microsolvation treatment.
-	- MACRO: Implementation of a submodule for biomolecular systems.
 	- ONIOM: Implementation of a submodule for parallel ONIOM calculations.
 	- CONFS: Implementation of a submodule for automated conformational analysis.
-	- BONDS: Implementation of a submodule for automated hydrogen-bond search.
-	- GSOLV: Implementation of a submodule for automated explicit solvation free-energy calculations.
     - Integration of the suite with the _CP2K_ program.
     - Inclusion of an autocomplete feature for the main modules.
     - Inclusion of features for controlling molecular fragment restrictions in _GROMACS_.